VictoriaEdem/WeRateDogs_Data_Wrangling_and_Analysis/README.md

 ## by Victoria Edem

 ## Project Overview
-For Udacity Data Analyst project 2(Wrangle and Analyze Data), I use the Python libraries NumPy, pandas, and Matplotlib to analyze a dataset and then communicate my findings about it.
+For Udacity Data Analyst project 2(Wrangle and Analyze Data), I gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
+This is called data wrangling.
+I document my wrangling efforts in a Jupyter Notebook, and showcase them through analyses and visualizations using Python (and its libraries).

 ## Introduction